macros you may find here on the Toolbox for WordPerfect site are already compiled and functioning (see Downloading and

 Installing Macros and Templates).

-The downloadable macros on the Toolbox site (found mostly in the Library) are not
+Theae downloadable macros (found mostly in the Library inside ZIP files) are not

 the "raw" or "plain text" macro code such as you might see